utdata/icj-class/fga/fga.md

 ## Prerequisites

-- If you have followed the directions in [setting-up](https://github.com/utdata/setting-up), you should already have everything you need and we'll end up skipping a lot.
+- If you have followed the directions in [setting-up](https://github.com/utdata/setting-up), you should have a lot of the npm stuff already, but you'll need to install `yo` and `generator-yeogurt` globally.

 ## Node.js and npm